Skip to main content

 1 credit course

-Prerequisite: Physics 30S AND Pre-Calculus 30S or Applied 30S.
+Prerequisite: Physics 30S (Pre-Calculus 30S or Applied Mathematics 30S is recommended)

 Psychology